Top ranked cerebral palsy claims lawyers

 - surgery or trauma;

-- drinking too much of water (dilutional).
+- drinking too much water (dilutional).

-Where a patient suffers brain injury from hyponatraemia in hospital, it is usually the result of incorrect fluid management and other mistakes the patient’s care.
+Where a patient suffers brain injury from hyponatraemia in hospital, it is usually the result of incorrect fluid management and other mistakes in the patient’s care.

 Who is at risk of hyponatraemia?